sadaqatmustafa123/sadaqatmustafa123/README.md

 ## Tech Stack

 - 🔧 Flutter | Dart | Firebase
-- 🚀 Frontend: Flutter
+- 🚀 Frontend: Flutter | Native
-- 🛠 Back-end: Node-Js
+- 🛠 Back-end: Node-Js | Firebase | MongoDB

 ## Projects I'm Proud Of

-- 🚗 CampusNav - Currently working on this for my FYDP at NED University of Engineering and Technology, Karachi.
+- 🚗 CampusNav - Award winning FYDP at NED University of Engineering and Technology, Karachi.
-- 🚀 POS App - All in One POS app for all of your needs.
+- 🚀 Demoda - On Demoda, short-form videos are exciting, spontaneous, and genuine.
+- Cravo - Cravo helps you discover and order delicious food from local restaurants, with real-time order tracking, easy communication with delivery riders, and direct support through the app.

 ## Let's Connect